Mary E. Peabody: Career

 In March 1964, Peabody went to St. Augustine, Florida, to participate in civil rights demonstrations.
 Peabody was an activist prior to this, but her time in St. Augustine is what put her into the national spotlight.
 She knew before going that she would be arrested, and that the organizers were hoping her arrest would gain more attention from the media than the other protestors' had.
 Peabody spent two nights in the local jail and the photo of her in the jail cell, with her pearls, nicely done hair and sophisticated clothing was on almost every newspaper in the country within the week.
 This brought national attention to the civil rights issues occurring in St. Augustine.
 One clause in the Civil Rights Act of 1964 that is owed almost entirely to the activists in St. Augustine, including Peabody, was the outlawing of job discrimination against women as well as against black Americans.
 In 2013, she received the 'Dr. Robert B. Hayling Award of Valor' in honor of what she did in 1964.
+She was also a member of Alpha Kappa Alpha sorority.

 Advocacy

 During the 1960s, major civil rights protests were being organized by some of the most famous activists in history, namely Dr. Martin Luther King Jr. In the spring of 1964, Peabody and her husband, Rev. Malcolm Peabody, attended church in Brookline - a church that she notes was very interested in civil rights and had many Black speakers come to preach.
-There, she was approached by a Mr. Breedon, who was asking for volunteers to protest in St. Augustine, Florida.
+There, she was approached by Canon James Breedon, who was asking for volunteers to protest in St. Augustine, Florida.
 Her husband, busy with religious duties for Easter weekend, said he could not attend; however, Mary asked if any women were needed in attendance.
 Breedon said they would be glad to have anyone willing to join, so she joined the group of volunteers.